MobileLLM/Personal_LLM_Agents_Survey/README.md

 Task automation is a core capability of personal LLM agents, which determines how well the agent can respond to user commands and/or automatically execute tasks for the user.

+We focus on UI-based task automation agents in this list due to their popularity and close relevance to personal devices.

 #### UI-grounded Agents for Task Automation

 LLM-based Approaches